JuanCruzGamba/PhD_repository/publication_projects/integrative_CoP_with_ML/README.md

 - **Biomarker acquisition**: Percentages of CD4⁺, CD8⁺, and CD11b⁺Gr-1⁺ cells measured by flow cytometry from peripheral blood.
 - **Outcome**: Survival at day 25 post-*T. cruzi* challenge.
 - **Analysis approach**: Machine Learning (ML) with Decision Tree models to identify and evaluate potential CoPs.

 ---

-### 📂 Repository Contents – *Start with the Jupyter Notebook*
-- **Notebook**: Jupyter Notebook illustrating the complete analysis workflow.
-Start here to follow all steps, from exploratory analysis to model evaluation.
-- **Code**: Python scripts to process biomarker data, perform biomarker engineering, train Decision Tree models, evaluate predictive performance with cross-validation, and perform the computational search for a potential integrative correlate of protection.
-- **Data**: Preprocessed datasets for reproducibility.

----